dmnielsen/scrape_sbtb/README.md

 * ~~create two cursors: one to iterate thru table, one to update table~~
 * ~~differentiate between genres and themes (only pull genres? should I pull themes?)~~
+* Still some issues with genres and themes.
+Looks like not everything that needed to be re-scraped was.